 COMMISSIONER TOM S. RAMSEY, P.E.

-Outside of him serving the public as Commissioner, Ramsey’s strong faith drives his work at Second Baptist Houston, where he serves as a deacon, teaches two classes, and is Treasurer on the board of Loving Kids, a local initiative launched to help underserved Houston children.
+Outside of him serving the public as Commissioner, Ramsey’s strong faith drives his work at Second Baptist Houston, where he serves as a deacon, teaches two bible study classes, and is Treasurer on the board of Loving Kids, a local initiative launched to help underserved Houston children.

-Ramsey is a native of Crockett, Texas, a resident of Harris County for over 30 years, and a graduate of Texas A & M University with a B.S. in Civil Engineering.
+Ramsey is a native of Crockett, Texas, a resident of Harris County for over 35 years, and a graduate of Texas A & M University with a B.S. in Civil Engineering.
 He and his wife, Marsha, have three children and seven grandchildren.